iluvgirlswithglasses/linux-desktop-gremlin/README.md

 💥 Features 💥

 - Works on both X11 (with picom) and Hyprland (with XWayland).
+- Also works on Windows and MacOS (follow the manual installation guide).
 - Interactive controls:
     - **Drag & Drop:** 🖱️ Click and drag your gremlins to move 'em.
     - **Walk**: ⌨️ ~Cursor-following does not work in Wayland 🥺🥺🥺~.
 So hover your mouse over the gremlins, then use W/A/S/D to make 'em skedaddle 💨💨.